metaplex-foundation/developer-hub/src/pages/guides/javascript/how-to-transfer-spl-tokens-on-solana.md

 ---
-title: How to Send and Transfer SOL on Solana
+title: How to Send and Transfer SPL Tokens on Solana
-metaTitle: How to Send and Transfer SOL on Solana
+metaTitle: How to Send and Transfer SPL Tokens on Solana
-description: Learn how to send and transfer SOL via javascript on the Solana blockchain.
+description: Learn how to send and transfer SPL Tokens via javascript on the Solana blockchain wih Metaplex packages.
 # remember to update dates also in /components/guides/index.js
 created: '06-16-2024'
 updated: '06-24-2024'
 ---

-This guide walks you through setting up and minting your very own token on the Solana blockchain using Metaplex packages.

 ## Prerequisite